Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Result

-At 80\% transformation ratio, the PolyMP achieves the optimal test performances at rotated and sheared samples, giving 90.35\% and 91.52\% test accuracy.
-This empirical results suggest that compared to the sequence encoding of polygons and CNN as well as the set representation and set-based learning models, the graph representation together with message-passing neural network (i.e., PolyMP) are robust to the permutations of feed-in order of polygon vertices, which occurs in geometric transmutations of polygons, in particular rotation and shearing.
+At the 80\% transformation ratio, PolyMP and PolyMP-DSC achieve the highest test performances on rotated and sheared samples, with accuracy of 91.64\%, 92.36\%, and 93.19\%, 94.26\%, respectively.
+These empirical results suggest that, compared to sequence encoding of polygons using CNNs and set representations with set-based learning models, graph representations combined with message-passing neural networks (PolyMP and PolyMP-DSC) are more robust to permutations of polygon vertices.
+This robustness is particularly evident in geometric transformations such as rotation and shearing, where the feed-in order of vertices can vary.
+Comparing basic PolyMP with the extended PolyMP-DSC, we observe testing performance improvements of up to $2\%$ O.A. on the Glyph dataset.
+These results highlight the effectiveness of incorporating hierarchical self-looped graph representations via densely self-connected message passing for polygon encoding and shape-based classification.